inaimathi/machine-setup/README.md

 You should then be able to do all the cool things you want to do with no hassle.

+If you're not me ... probably best not to.
+This script is optimized to my idiosyncratic machine setup (and actually assumes a particular piece of hardware at the moment too).
+The result will be a system set up to run under Xmonad with no window manager, minimal external volume automation, and an emacs-like set of keystrokes for piloting.
+You'll want to tear most of it out and replace it with something similarly useful to you.

 ## Rationale

 - `x-window-system` and `xmonad` are installed from the Debian repos because there doesn't seem to be an equivalent in `nix`